NoahIles/dev/readme.md

     + If You Dont see this you can:
         - Open the Command Palate with (F1) and type `rebuild`
 3. Be Patient as it builds the first time subsequent times should take less time.

+**In order to use the debugger**

+1. you need your code i.e. (the binary you use to run_tests) to a defined path defined within the cpp.code-workspace file
+2. open the a file within that folder and press F5.
+3. Enter the name of the binary and the test you want to run.

 ## Explanations: